Requirements for the Degree

 THEOL 320 - Encountering Christ

-This course provides an introduction to the sources and methods of Christian theology, considering the nature and activity of God and the history of human relationships with God, from the perspective of revelation.
-The main themes of the course include Scripture, Jesus, Church, Sacraments, and the Moral Life.
-(Fall and Summer)
+This course provides an introduction to the sources and methods of Christian theology, considering the nature and activity of God, and the history of human relationships with God, from the perspective of revelation.
+This course focuses of the New Testament (especially the Gospel of Luke), the person of Jesus Christ, and the ecclesiastical themes of the Sacraments, discipleship, and the moral life.

 THEOL 300 - Ethics and the Human Good

 This course situates the moral life and contemporary issues within the Catholic theological tradition.
 The course requires interdisciplinary work, particularly in relation to each student’s major and/or prospective career.
 As part of the core curriculum, this course in theology includes seminal works in the philosophical tradition, such as Aristotle and Thomas Aquinas.
-(Spring)
+Prerequisite(s): Junior status required Spring Only

 Global Encounters courses introduce students to other ways of understanding the world by studying cultures outside the dominant traditions of the West, thereby strengthening their sense of membership in the global community.
 Such courses encourage students to enter into critical engagement with these cultures, leading them to a greater understanding of their own society within the complexities of the contemporary world.
 These courses are offered at the 300- or 400-level and are normally taken in the junior or senior year.